DUNE-DAQ/docs/docs/packages/dfmodules/integtest/README.md

 For reference, here are the ideas behind the existing tests:

 * minimal_system_quick_test.py - verify that a small emulator system works fine and data gets written in a short run

-* readout_type_scan.py - verify that we can write different types of data (WIB2, PDS, TPG, etc.)

 * 3ru_3df_multirun_test.py - verify that a system with multiple DF Apps works as expected